 With Spirit Choice plans, you are able to choose the dentist you’d like to visit, or choose a dentist who participates in the network.
 If your choice of dentist is a high priority, and they are not in-network, you have the flexibility to know that the payments are paid a high “usual and customary” rate.

 Deductible: Most insurance companies require insured individuals to meet an annual deductible before covering any dental work.
 Before choosing an insurer or insurance plan, it’s wise to research the details of each plan’s required deductible.

 The Spirit Dental Advantage

 - $5,000 Annual Maximum: Should you find yourself in need of major dental work, Spirit Dental has you covered.
 Most common annual maximums are $1,000 - $1,500 per year which could leave you paying out-of-pocket for major procedures.
 Spirit offers plans with an annual maximum of up to $5,000, which helps ensure more of your dental needs are covered.
 Please note that the $5,000 plans are not available in all states.

 - $100 Lifetime Deductible: Some insurance companies require you meet an annual deductible before they begin to pay for your dental expenses.
 At Spirit Dental you pay a one-time lifetime deductible of $100 per insured.

 - Guaranteed Acceptance: With Spirit Dental, you simply select the plan that’s right for you.
 No proof of health required.
 No being turned down because of pre-existing conditions.

-- Three Cleanings per Year: Industry standard is two cleanings per year.
-Driven by the belief that excellent physical health is closely linked to healthy teeth and gums all Spirit Dental plans cover three cleanings per year.
+- Three Cleanings per Year: The industry standard is two cleanings per year.
+Driven by the belief that excellent physical health is closely linked to healthy teeth and gums, all Spirit Dental plans cover three cleanings per year.